JesusGonzalez05/Regex-Gist/Develop/gist-template.md

 # Regular Expressions (Regex)

 Coding languges give developers the opportunity to check for a certain string of characters or numbers, many times you'll utilize the methods inside these languges to do so.
-To name a couple, Javascript allows it users to take advantage of the
-.startsWith() .endsWith() methods to locate a particular string(s) in a series of strings and return a value that matches the associated value passed into one or more of these functions.
-Althought these methods are useful regular expresions (or regex for short) can help us widen or narrow the scope we are searching for.
+Javascript allows it users to take advantage of methods such as `.startsWith()` `.endsWith()` to locate a particular string(s) in a series and return a value that matches that passed into one or more of these methods.
+Althought useful, regular expresions (or regex for short) can help us widen or narrow the scope we're searching for.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+In this Github Gist we will be reviewing the functionality of a regex, focusing primarily on matching hex values. <br>

+`/^#?([a-f0-9]{6}|[a-f0-9]{3})$/` <br>

 ## Table of Contents